Ivosidenib (Monograph)

 Steady-state concentrations are achieved within 14 days of once-daily dosing; systemic accumulation observed (approximately 1.2- to 1.9-fold increases in peak plasma concentration and AUC).

-Pharmacokinetics at steady state in patients with newly diagnosed AML and those with relapsed or refractory disease are similar.
+Pharmacokinetics at steady state in patients with newly diagnosed AML, those with relapsed or refractory disease, and those with relapsed or refractory MDS are similar, and are lower in patients with cholangiocarcinoma.

 Food